franklesniak/powershell-xplat/xplat-inventory-tool-design.md

 # Inventory Tool

+I am building a cross-platform systems inventory tool.

+## PowerShell Version Compatibility

-I am building a cross-platform systems inventory tool using, primarily, PowerShell Core 6.x and PowerShell 7.x.
-However, if run on a Windows System using Windows PowerShell 5.1, I need it to work.
-In addition, if run on Windows, I want the script to work all the way back to Windows PowerShell v1.
+The primary development focus should be PowerShell 7.x, but I want the script to be compatible with PowerShell Core 6.x and older versions of PowerShell 7.x.
+Additionally, I need it to work if it is run on a Windows system using Windows PowerShell 5.1.
+If the user runs this tool on older versions of Windows, I want the script to work back to Windows PowerShell v1.

+## Operating System Compatibility

 I expect the tool to run on Windows.
 The tool needs to run on macOS version Sierra (10.12) and newer, and it needs to run on various Linux distributions, including but not limited to:

 - Debian 8.7 and newer
 - Ubuntu 14.04, 16.04, 17.04, and newer